 It’s true that reflecting on childhood experiences can be a source of powerful insights in therapy.

 So many of the hurtful or limiting things you believe about yourself, your relationships, and life in general are rooted in what you learned as a child.

 In therapy, you can finally examine and challenge these assumptions and free yourself to think and live differently as an adult.

-Not only do many modern methods like cognitive behavioral therapy (CBT) require no information about your childhood experiences to work, it's not necessary for you to talk about your childhood to treat many mental health conditions or achieve many therapeutic goals.
+Not only do many modern therapy methods like cognitive behavioral therapy (CBT) require no information about your childhood experiences to work, it’s not necessary for you to talk about your childhood to treat many mental health conditions or achieve many therapeutic goals.

 Keep an open mind, though.
-You might start working on an issue with your therapist that doesn’t seem to relate to your childhood experiences—like a communication issue in your relationship with your partner—only to find that it does, and that the only way to resolve the issue is to clarify and release the beliefs your parents passed on to you.
+You might start working on an issue that doesn’t seem to relate to your childhood experiences—like a communication issue in your relationship with your partner—only to find that it does, and that the only way to resolve the issue is to clarify and release the beliefs your parents passed on to you.

 You might be surprised how light and liberating these moments in therapy can be, and how rarely you need to dwell on them.

 "I'll lose myself, my passion, or my creative ability if I go to therapy."